What’s the Best Kitchen Floor for You?

 Best for Handleless Cabinets

-If you have chosen a kitchen design based around handleless cabinets, it’s likely that you’re going for a modern and streamlined look.
-So continue this concept by choosing sleek, minimalist flooring.
-Many consumers choose a high gloss finish for their handleless cabinets and drawers, so high gloss on your floor can go hand in hand.
+If you have chosen a kitchen design based around handleless cabinets, you’re likely going for a modern and streamlined look.
+So, continue this concept by choosing sleek, minimalist flooring.
+Many consumers choose a high-gloss finish for their handleless cabinets and drawers, so high gloss on your floor can go hand in hand.
 From polished marble to trendy vinyl, shine is the order of the day for this look!

 Best for Traditional Cabinets